harlsh/leechcode/README.md

 If you want to add data:
   1. Get your csrf-token and cookie after you login to `leetcode.com` and update in leech1.py
+    a.
+After logging in, right-click on the page and press Inspect.
+    b.
+Refresh the page.
+    c.
+Click on the network tab and look for the leetcode.com request
+    d.
+Click on the headers tab and find the request header in the cookie.
+    e. copy the csrf token and place in leech1.py, the token should match this form `csrftoken=<tokenid>;`
   2. Run `python leech1.py`.
 This will generate `data.json`
   3. Run `python leech2.py`.
 This will post all the data in data.json to the server.